 Some people complain about the phrase “Happy Holidays.”
 Why not just say “Merry Christmas,” right?
 While we can’t speak for everyone, here’s why my family says “Happy Holidays.”

 If you look up at our window, you will see a menorah, and just past that, a Christmas tree.
 I grew up Catholic and my wife grew up Jewish.
 Both religions formed who we are today.
-And even though we are now both atheist, neither of us sees any reason to exclude or disrespect the traditions and beliefs of our families.
+And even though we are now both atheists, neither of us sees any reason to exclude or disrespect the traditions and beliefs of our families.
 We have both experienced too much joy throughout our lives from these belief systems not to do so.
 And our son deserves these same joys.

-Outside of our window the world is in turmoil.
+Outside of our window, the world is in turmoil.
 In just one day, we have seen the assassination of a diplomat in Turkey; a horrifying mass murder using a truck in Germany, for which credit has been claimed by extremist zealots; and a mass shooting at a mosque in Zurich.
-All of which happened while America’s Electoral College confirmed the presidency of a man who lost the popular vote after running on a platform heavily trading on fear-mongering, hatred and bigotry.
+All of this happened while America’s Electoral College confirmed the presidency of a man who lost the popular vote after running on a platform heavily trading on fear-mongering, hatred and bigotry.